 In the past year-and-a-half, I have grown to appreciate just how profoundly true that sentiment is.
 (I had also relatively recently posted some similar musings of my own on Instagram, saying that "home is not about walls and ceilings; it's about where your people are."
 That's not a bad way to put it; but I think Dwija said it better.)

 If you are a regular visitor here, you know that in the spring of 2017, my husband and I rather suddenly decided to leave our NH home, where we'd lived for 26 years and raised our five boys, to move down to VA, where three of them (married, with growing families) had settled.
 We had to purge like nobody's business (in a mere two months’ time!) to prepare for downsizing to a smaller house, filling two huge dumpsters in the process.
-We gave away countless bags of clothes and miscellaneous household goods.
+We dropped off countless bags of clothes and miscellaneous household goods at Goodwill.
 It was a brutal process, both physically and emotionally (which you might know if you read any of my posts between January and March of 2017).
 It was made harder by the fact that I am the queen of nostalgia, and every single item I laid eyes on during the culling process seemed to have sentimental significance for me.

 But I'm here to tell you, that quote of Dwija's is right on the money.
 Home is not a place--not even as lovely and cozy and comforting a place as that wonderful house was for our family for so many years.
 Home is a satisfaction of the heart.
 And what satisfies this heart of mine is being close to the people I love most in the world.
 I could have dug my heels in and stayed in NH, all for the sake of a house; why, though, when all of our sons had grown up and gone, and it didn't look like anyone would be coming back to settle in the Northeast?
 Why, though, when by some miracle three of our boys had made their homes in Northern VA, a stone's throw from one another, and it didn't look like any of them would be moving anytime soon?
 The answer to the question "what/where is home?" became more and more obvious as time went by: VA was where we were meant to be.
 (And now a fourth son has moved to the area, at least temporarily, by some serendipitous twist of fate!
 Forget subtle signs; God realizes that some folks need to be hit over the head, I guess!)